Address: Memorial Hall, Main Street, Ōtaki

 How will I know when my duty session is?

-You can email your preferred duty dates, but if you do not, then our Duty Roster volunteer will set a date for you.
+We will be in touch when we are arranging the roster for the next quarter.
+You can chose your preferred duty dates, but if you do not, then we will set a date for you.

 I put my name down for a duty but now I can't make it.
 What do I do?